ansyblenetwork/ansybleblog/_posts/2021-06-13-login-options.md

 1. This obviously leaves all of your messages accessible on your device.
 2. Your messages will not be accessible from other devices.

-__Note:__ Existing chats that were initiated online will continue to be stored and accessible via the cloud.
+__Note:__ Existing chats that were initiated under any other login option will continue to be stored and accessible via the cloud.
 Only _new_ chats (initiated either by you or your contacts) will enjoy perfect forward secrecy.

 #### Simulate how the server sees your data